abhiTamrakar/pessimisticmongo/README.md

 With multiple collections and frequent requests coming in, it is on DB performance when a transaction is waitingon the lock on Database, when there is only one collection involved in the operation at the moment.

-Hence, this utility, targets collection based locking mechanism, fully controoled in application for the DB.
+Hence, this utility, targets collection based locking mechanism, fully controlled in application for the DB.

 ## Usage
 ```